-No. There is no contract to review at this point.
-Eligible students must first vote on whether they want to be represented by a union.
-If a majority of these students vote in favor of a union, the union and Harvard will begin the collective bargaining process to develop a contract—also known as a collective bargaining agreement—that will apply to the students in the bargaining unit.
-Once a contract is negotiated, union members will have the opportunity to vote to accept or reject that contract.
+HGSU-UAW and Harvard are expected to begin the collective bargaining process in the fall of 2018 to develop a contract—also known as a collective bargaining agreement—that will apply to all students in the bargaining unit.
+Once terms of a contract are agreed to by the HGSU-UAW bargaining team and the University administration, union members will have the opportunity to vote to accept (ratify) or reject that contract.

 Students in different Harvard Schools and in different departments within Schools have very different experiences and needs.
 Could exceptions be added to the negotiated contract that would recognize and accommodate my individual needs?

 As a collective bargaining unit, student employees must be considered as a group, not as individuals.
 Special provisions for different categories of members could be part of the contract, but would need to be negotiated through the collective bargaining process.